 2.14 Provisions, Contingent liabilities and Contingent Assets

-23 In respect of company's leasehold premises, the company has claimed certain amounts from the sub¬ lessee towards damages caused by them to the company's property during their occupation, against which the company has witheld the security deposit.
-Against the same, the sub-lessee has filed a suit against the company which according to the management is not maintainable.The matter is sub- judice, and final effect will be considered in the accounts when the issue is finally settled.
+20 In respect of company's leasehold premises, the company has claimed certain amounts from the sub¬ lessee towards damages caused by them to the company's property during their occupation, against which the company has witheld the security deposit.
+Against the same, the sub-lessee has filed a suit against the company which according to the management is not maintainable.The matter is sub-judice, and final effect will be considered in the accounts when the issue is finally settled.

-25 As reported in Note No. 25 of the Financial Statements of the Company for the Financial Year 2022¬ 23, the Lease Deed with Syama Prasad Mookerjee Port (SMP), Kolkata was executed during the current Financial Year 2023-24.
-The Company has paid an amount of Rs (in '00) 6,84,161.60 to various parties under different heads which has been capitalised including Lease Rent paid to SMP for the period October 17, 2022 to October 16, 2024.
+21 As reported in Note No. 25 of the Financial Statements of the Company for the immediately preceding Financial Year, the Lease Deed with Syama Prasad Mookerjee Port (SMP), Kolkata was executed during the Financial Year 2023-24.
+The Company has paid / incurred an amount of Rs (in '00) 11,02,211.37 (PY 6,84,161.60) to various parties under different heads which has been capitalised.

-Explanation for change in the ratio by more than 25% as compared to the preceding year The increase in current ratio is owing to increase in current assets.
+Explanation for change in the ratio by more than 25% as compared to the preceding year The decrease in current ratio is owing to increase in current liabilities.

-Increase in ROCE is due to higher capital employed compared to previous year.
+The decrease in Return on Equity ratio is due to higher losses incurred during the year as compared to previous year.

 As per our report attached For and on behalf of the Board of Directors